 Re·spect (noun): esteem for or a sense of the worth or excellence of a person, a personal quality or ability, or something considered as a manifestation of a personal quality or ability; (verb): to show regard or consideration for

-Respect allows others, within our established laws and codes of ethics, to follow their own unique individual path to greatest fulfillment or purpose without manipulation of will, domination, force, hostility, denigration, selfishness, or harm.
+Respect allows others, within our established laws and mutual codes of ethics, to follow their own unique individual path to greatest fulfillment or purpose without manipulation of will, domination, force, hostility, denigration, selfishness, or harm.

-When we find we have to deal one on one with those who cross the line by abusing others or challenge our patience and sense of self-worth, this doesn't mean we need to lower ourselves to their level in order to stop or mitigate their behavior; rather, there are smarter ways to handle them and not play their game, and by so doing we become disentangled from their machinations and course through life.
+When we find we have to deal one on one with those who cross the line by abusing others or challenge our patience and sense of self-worth, this doesn't mean we need to lower ourselves to their level in order to stop or mitigate their behavior; rather, there are smarter, more compassionate ways to handle them and not play their game, and by so doing we become disentangled from their machinations and course through life.

 The practice of respect, then, can serve as one of our greatest opportunities for rapid progress along our earthly journeys.